 We invite you to visit us for an informal chat before booking your pets in for their first appointment.
 This gives you a chance to look at our facilities, watch some dogs in the Aquatic Treadmill and talk to existing clients and various therapists.

 We can then contact your veterinary surgeon on your behalf to organise a referral, if you wish.
 This allows your vet to discuss your pets case history with us personally and to forward all the relevant paperwork that we need.
 We are only able to carry out treatment for your pet after a formal veterinary referral has been received.
 You can download our veterinary referral form here.

-All assessments are carried out by a fully qualified Veterinary Physiotherapist who oversees the treatment programmes and carries out regular reviews for all our patients.
 We allow as much time as is necessary with your pet introducing them to our surroundings gradually, making sure that treatment is as enjoyable as it is therapeutic.

 We are committed to providing a friendly, professional one to one service at affordable prices, Meadow Farm is a dedicated centre specialising in rehabilitation alone.